Citrix (virtual desktop)

-Citrix is a web-based portal that allows access to a virtual desktop which provides you with access to your M: drive and other network storage (P, S:, X:, and W: drives), as well as numerous software applications including the Microsoft Office Suite, EndNote, and many more.
-Because Citrix is web-based, members of our college can access their documents and technology services from locations across the world.
+Citrix is a web-based portal that allows you to connect to a virtual desktop.
+It provides you with access to your M: drive and other network storage (P:, X:, S:, and R: drives), as well as specific software packages.
+Citrix is accessible from on or off campus and is available to the College of Health and Human Sciences’ students, faculty, and staff.

-The College is equipped to develop custom applications and databases for faculty and staff on a by request basis.
+We develop custom applications and databases for faculty and staff when requested.
 We endeavor to accomplish these projects on a cost-recovery basis, so we ask that faculty and staff work with us as early as possible when thinking of developing a new application or including application development in a grant proposal.

-When ordering technology-related equipment, faculty and staff should work with the College IT group to ensure compatibility and expedite delivery.
+When ordering technology-related equipment and software, faculty and staff should work with our college IT group to ensure compatibility and expedite delivery.

 The Toolbox provides faculty and staff with the guidelines and resources needed to create documents using the official college and university brands.